dxxiogo/stock-manager-backend/README.md

 ## Deployment

-The project can be accessed and utilized at [project-name](https://your-link-here).
+The project can be accessed and utilized at [stock manager](https://your-link-here).